Entropy-Based Formulation of Thermodynamics in Arbitrary Quantum Evolution: Abstract

 \section{Abstract}

-Given a trajectory described by a time-dependent density matrix of an arbitrary open quantum system, we formulate a general and unambiguous method to separate the internal energy change of the system into one part which entails pure entropy change and another part with no entropy change.
-We identify these parts as heat and work, respectively.
-Using a universal dynamical equation for a trajectory, we specify a dissipative part of the energy change of work type, which contains a counterdibatic drive term naturally arising from the dynamics along the given trajectory.
-This enables us to attribute heat and work, respectively, to dissipative and coherent parts of the universal dynamical equation.
-We illustrate our formalism with an example.
+Given the evolution of an arbitrary open quantum system, we formulate a general and unambiguous method to separate the internal energy change of the system into an entropy-related contribution and a part causing no entropy change, identified as heat and work, respectively.
+We also demonstrate that heat and work admit geometric and dynamical descriptions by developing a universal dynamical equation for the given trajectory of the system.
+The dissipative and coherent parts of this equation contribute exclusively to heat and work, where the specific role of a work contribution from a counterdiabatic drive is underlined.
+Next we define an expression for the irreversible entropy production of the system which does not have explicit dependence on the properties of the ambient environment; rather, it depends on a set of the system's observables excluding its Hamiltonian and is independent of internal energy change.
+We illustrate our results with three examples.